IVJ1952/alx-low_level_programming/0x02-functions_nested_loops/README.md

     The first printed number should be the number passed to your function The last printed number should be 98
     You are allowed to use the standard library

+File 100-times_table.c is a function that prints the n times table, starting with 0.

+File 101-natural.c is a program that computes and prints the sum of all the multiples of 3 or 5 below 1024 (excluded), followed by a new line.

+File 102-fibonacci.c is a program that prints the first 50 Fibonacci numbers, starting with 1 and 2, followed by a new line.

+File 103-fibonacci.c is a program that finds and prints the sum of the even-valued terms of the Fibonacci suite under 4000000, followed by a new line.

+File 104-fibonacci.c is a program that finds and prints the first 98 Fibonacci numbers, starting with 1 and 2, followed by a new line.

+File _putchar.c contains the _putchar() function definition.

+File holberton.h is the header file containing all the function prototypes used in this project.